For Disney Theatrical, video fuels the Broadway star

 AF: The very clear answer to that question is, yes, there was some early resistance and some folks who needed reassurance–especially for a company like Disney that, historically, has been so precious about its brand, and about the content, and the IP itself.
 The ability to be able to go behind the curtain a little bit and reveal a bit was a bit of trial and error on our part.
 It took a collective effort to become comfortable with the notion of what is acceptable.

-FC: So now we fast forward a little to the Lioin King video in 2015, the first 360 video.
+FC: So now we fast forward a little to the Lion King video in 2015, the first 360 video.
 You basically put the whole opening number online.

 AF: That was a real strategic conversation about trying to be the first to market with something that we knew would break new ground.
 At that point in the Lion King’s life, to be able to get in front of new audiences and younger audiences and feel relevant–just the fact that something that’s been around for 20 years would do something in the 360 space, which in turn would open up publicity opportunities in media that would never even have thought of The Lion King as a part of its storytelling.
 Just the fact that we had intersected this archaic theatrical art form with a very of-the-moment piece of technology became a very appealing part of it for us.